Tickets for Music Week 2018 now on sale!

 There are two main streams which have sessions running at the same time: Contemporary and Classical.

-The ‘Classical Stream’ is aimed at orchestra musicians will involve rehearsing alongside current members of the Symphony Orchestra getting ready to perform a full Symphony at the end of the week.
+The ‘Classical Stream’ is aimed at orchestra musicians will involve rehearsing alongside current members of the Symphony Orchestra getting ready to perform Sibelius’ Symphony No.2 at the end of the week.
 There will be a chance to develop the repertoire alongside musicians from the Bournemouth Symphony Orchestra towards the end of the week.

 The Contemporary Stream is open to any musician (instrumental or voice) from any musical background and of any ability.
 The Classical Stream is aimed at orchestra instrumentalists and we recommend that you are playing at around Grade 5 level or above.
 None of the sessions are compulsory, but we do encourage you to get involved in as much as possible!